 At that time, I came across Dimple Parmar, she is a real angel.
 She further told me about how important it is to be one’s advocate.
 And thus I became my advocate, driving the course of my treatment.

-- Life Over Cancer (Keith Block)- I treated it as my Bible, literally reread the book multiple times
+- Life Over Cancer by Keith Block – (I treated it as my Bible, literally reread the book multiple times.)

-- How to Starve Cancer (Jane Mc Leland)
+- How to Starve Cancer by Jane Mc Leland

-- Anti Cancer Living-(Lorenzo Cohen and Alison Jefferies)
+- Anti Cancer Living by Lorenzo Cohen and Alison Jefferies

-- Natural Strategies for Cancer Patients (Russell L Blaylock)
+- Natural Strategies for Cancer Patients by Russell L Blaylock

-With this research and advocacy that I have been doing from the past many months, I strongly feel that with the right approach cancer can be treated as a lifestyle disease and one can learn to live with it eventually.
+With this research and advocacy that I have been doing since several many months, I strongly feel that with the right approach, cancer can be treated as a lifestyle disease and one can learn to live with it eventually.

 I’ll give you an example of how I follow some things regularly in my routine: